The network has formally confirmed that it will launch 5G at some point in 2019, likely the second half.

 There’s no guarantee, but it would make sense, since they’re also three of the most heavily populated cities in the UK.
 Swindon looks like it could also be among the first though.

-Three hasn’t yet confirmed what 5G devices it will offer at launch, but a large number of 5G phones are currently in the works, including handsets from Samsung, OnePlus and more, so we’d expect there will be a reasonable selection on offer.
+As for 5G phones, we don't know which ones Three will stock at launch, but a number have been announced, such as the Samsung Galaxy S10 5G and Huawei Mate X, while many others are in the works, so we'd expect a reasonable selection would be on offer.
 We’ll update this section when we hear more.

 Three is said to be starting a complete overhaul of its network, which will involve replacing its signalling equipment across the UK and will likely cost hundreds of millions of pounds.
 The multi-year project should make Three's network faster and more reliable now, and better able to cope with the demands of 5G in the future.